teacurve/teacurve.github.io/docs/_posts/2021-07-17-proxmox-automation-part-1-terraform.markdown

 ### Invalid boot disk

-Make sure you a) get the right img file (not 'disk'), and b) set the disk image to the template after importing it like:
+First, Make sure you downloaded the right img file.
+For the focal image, the one with 'disk' in the name will not boot.
+Second, check you set the disk image to the template after importing it like:

 ```
-qm set $next_id --scsihw virtio-scsi-pci --scsi0 "local-lvm:vm-138-disk-0"
+qm set 138 --scsihw virtio-scsi-pci --scsi0 "local-lvm:vm-138-disk-0"
 ```

+If you didn't, it will show up as 'unused' in the VM template (and instance).

 ### Slow vm creation (10+ minutes) or don't get dhcp IP output